 - Let your heart craft dry .

 - Choose pairs.
 You can even sneak in some simple math ” Can you find 2 hearts?”
 She was gleefully helpful with this.
 You can’t tell from the pictures but she was taking her time making pairs.
 I was fascinated in a way only parents can be fascinated with their own kids 😉

 - Add tape and ribbon.

 - Sandwich together and repeat.
-Find the right place to hang them to add a little love to your home.
+Find the right place to hang your heart craft to add a little love to your home.
 Ours are in the window that faces the driveway and every time I drive home they are the first things we see from the car.

 Here are a whole bunch of great Valentine’s Day crafts for toddlers and preschoolers.